IF the GAME LAUNCHER Crashes

 - Try our other Troubleshooting Tips.

-If the game still crashes, then please submit a bug report to email@example.com that includes your computer specifications including your graphics card, as well as the log from your computer.
+If the game still crashes, then please submit a bug report to firstname.lastname@example.org that includes your computer specifications including your graphics card, and tell us what troubleshooting you've done.
+We also need the log from your computer.
 If you launched the game after the crash, then please grab the Player-prev.log file instead (or just send both of those to us).
 If you can't find them, see the section at the bottom of this page.

 - On Windows,